 - Section 10(1)(b): where there is a finding of guilt, but the person is discharged under a conditional release order in accordance with section 9(2) of the Crimes (Sentencing Procedure) Act 1999

 - Section 10(1)(c): where there is a finding of guilt, but the person is discharged, without recording a conviction, on the condition that the person enter into an agreement to participate in an intervention program

 What is the effect of no conviction being recorded?

-As a formal conviction has not been entered it may be that in certain circumstances an individual is not required to disclose the offence when asked to do so for employment or travel purposes.
-This will depend on the nature of the question, as well as the specific disclosure requirements and you should seek legal advice before deciding whether or not to disclose previous offences.
+As a formal conviction has not been entered it may be that in certain circumstances you are not required to disclose the offence when asked to do so for employment or travel purposes.
+This will depend on the nature of the question and the specific disclosure requirements.
+You should seek legal advice before deciding whether or not to disclose previous offences.

 In NSW, we have a regime of which involves many convictions becoming ‘spent’.

 Most convictions are capable of becoming ‘spent’, meaning you will no longer be obliged to disclose the conviction, and any questions about your criminal history will not refer to this conviction.

 A conviction is spent after a crime-free-period of 10 years for adults, and 3 years for children.
 Meanwhile, a dismissal under section 10(1)(a) is spent immediately after the finding is made and a conditional discharge under section 10(1)(b) becomes spent at the end of the good behaviour period.